labs4capella/python4capella/README.md

 If you are running Linux or MacOS X, please check your distribution documentation to install Python 3.7 on your system.
 For realeases after [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) you can install more recent versions of Python.
 In order to run provided sample scripts, you will also need to install [openpyxl](https://openpyxl.readthedocs.io/en/stable/).
 You can check the [Install new Python package](https://github.com/labs4capella/python4capella/blob/master/doc/org.eclipse.python4capella.doc/doc/developer/python/InstallNewPythonPackage.textile) page for more details or directly use your Python interpreter documentation.

-# Python4Capella configuration
+# *Python for Capella* configuration

-You need to import the Python4Capella project that contains the Python API needed to interact with Capella and store your own Python scripts.
+You need to import the *Python4Capella* project that contains the Python API needed to interact with Capella and store your own Python scripts.

 Right click in the project explorer and select New > Other menu:

 ![Right click in the project explorer and select New > Other](https://raw.githubusercontent.com/labs4capella/python4capella/master/README/import-Python4Capella-01.png)

-In the New dialog, select the Python4Capella project under the Python4Capella category:
+In the New dialog, select the *Python4Capella* project under the *Python4Capella* category:

 ![Select the Python4Capella project](https://raw.githubusercontent.com/labs4capella/python4capella/master/README/import-Python4Capella-02.png)